 Cannabis – a growing problem

-Don’t turn a blind eye – as a landlord you have a legal and ethical responsibility to protect and preserve the communities in which we live.
+Don’t turn a blind eye – as a landlord or letting agency you have a legal and ethical responsibility to protect and preserve the communities in which we live.
 Under current legislation (Misuse of Drugs Act 1971) landlords or property managers can receive a prison sentence or large fine if they allow the production of controlled drugs to take place in their accommodation.
 How to spot a cannabis factory:

 - A strong, pungent smell coming from the building;